Get the Latest Info

 Local Restaurants offering take out/delivery

-Restaurants are permitted to continue to operate provided that they move to take out and delivery only.
+Restaurants throughout the pandemic have been permitted to continue to operate provided that they move to take out and delivery only.
 The Leeds, Grenville & Lanark District Health Unit requires that food establishments offering takeout and delivery practice “social distancing” of six feet, or 2.5 metres, between customers.
 Please click here to read the new precautionary measures in place for food premises by the Leeds, Grenville & Lanark District Health Unit.

 Grocery and Pharmacy options while in isolation